microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 Find-WinGetPackage -Id Microsoft.PowerShell -MatchOption Equals
 ```

-Search for Microsoft.PowerShell by exact package identifier.
-This search spans all configured
+This example shows how to search for packages by exact package identifier.
+By default, the command
-sources and performs a case-sensitive match across package identifiers.
+searches all configured sources.
+The command performs a case-sensitive full text match against the
+**PackageIdentifier** property of the packages.

 ## PARAMETERS